nextcloud/documentation/admin_manual/issues/index.rst

 In a standard ownCloud installation the log level is set to ``Normal``.
 To find any issues you need to raise the log level to ``All`` from the Admin page.
-Please see :doc:`../configuration_server/logging_configuration` for more informations on this log levels.
+Please see :doc:`../configuration_server/logging_configuration` for more information on these log levels.

 Some logging - for example JavaScript console logging - needs manually editing the configuration file.